sysrex/OpenVPN-install/README.md

 On the client-side, it's less problematic, but if you want to use an OpenVPN server installed with this script with an old client (\<2.3.3), it won't work.
 However I don't see why you would use an outdated client.

+Also because I wanted to change the 10 network into something that I don't currently have.

 **TL;DR**, this script is relatively secure, and you can just press enter in the setup.

 ## Compatibility